makimenko/angular-template-for-threejs/README.md

 </atft-orbit-controls>
 ```

-- **atft library**: Reusable Angular library, published as [atft on NPM](https://www.npmjs.com/package/atft)
+- [**atft library**](https://www.npmjs.com/package/atft): Reusable Angular library giving you all the Three.js bindings
-  - SceneComponent with basic usage of scene, camera, lights, axis helper, raytracer, renderer and OBJ/MTL model
+  - SceneComponent with basic usage of scene, camera, lights, axis helper, raytracer, renderer
-  - Demonstrated three.js examples (eg OrbitControls, ObjLoader.
-MtlLoader).
+  - Integrated Three.js examples as directives (e.g. OrbitControls, OBJLoader.
+MTLLoader)
-- **this repository**: Template and demo showing how to use atft.
+- [**_this_ template repository**](https://github.com/makimenko/angular-template-for-threejs): Template and demo showing how to use atft.
 Use it as a template for *your project* to get quickly started!

 ## Full Demo